cehmke91/php-enum/README.md

         public const GREEN = 'green';
     }

-The underlying enum class uses reflection to pull the declared values and use them in a more traditional enum context.
+The underlying enum class uses reflection to pull the declared constants and use them in a more traditional enum context. so you can easily create a new instance of the enum as follows:

+    $colour = new Colour(Colour::RED);

+This will create a new instance of the enum holding the value of red.

 ---